ATLANTA — Atlanta is a true railroad town. If not for the railroad, the city may not exist.

 Atlanta Railroad Timeline

-- 1846: The Macon & Western Railroad connecting Atlanta and Savannah, Ga., opens
+- 1846: The Macon & Western Railroad connecting Atlanta and Macon, Ga., opens

 - May 9, 1850: The complete Western & Atlantic line (chartered in 1836) between Atlanta and Chattanooga, Tenn., opens